 What Is the Definition of 'Literal Meaning'? (with Examples)The term literal meaning denotes that all words are in strict accordance with their original meanings.
 In other words, to apply the literal meaning is to take the words in their most basic sense without metaphor or exaggeration.

 Examples of Literal MeaningHere are some examples of literal meaning:

 - The comedian died on the stage.
 (In the literal meaning, the comedian actually died.
-In the figurative meaning, the comedian struggled to make the audience laugh.)
+This contrasts with the figurative sense, which would mean that the comedian struggled to make the audience laugh.)

 - I have thrown the proposal out.
-(In the literal meaning, the proposal paper was physically thrown out of the room.
-In the figurative meaning, the proposal was dismissed, but the proposal paper stayed in the room.)
+(In the literal meaning, the proposal has actually been thrown out as opposed to just dismissed.)

 - John managed to escape the wolves.
-(In the literal meaning, John succeeded in getting away from some real wolves.
-In the figurative meaning, he may have avoided a verbal bashing at a meeting from aggressive colleagues.)
+(In the literal meaning, John actually succeeded in getting away from some genuine wolves as opposed to, say, avoiding a verbal bashing at a meeting from aggressive colleagues.)

 - Can you wait outside?
 (In the literal meaning, this could be construed as:

 (Note: Figurative language is the use of words in an unusual or imaginative manner.)

 Do you have the ability to wait outside?)

 - Do you disagree with something on this page?